olvaffe/olv-notes/firmwares/u-boot.md

   - `booti` boots a kernel image
   - `bootm` boots an app image
   - `bootp` boots from pxe
-  - `bootflow scan` boots boot flows
+  - `bootflow scan -bl` boots boot flows
+    - this only considers
+    - `-l` lists boot flows as they are discovered
+    - `-b` boots boot flows as they are discovered
 - `coninfo` prints console info
 - `env` handles env
+- `gpt` handles gpt
 - load variants
   - `ext2load` loads a file from ext2
   - `ext4load` loads a file from ext4